 However, the only thing better than the decor is the traditional afternoon tea spread.
 It includes salmon pinwheels, goat cheese tartlets, lemon curd squares, and apricot coconut tea cakes – and all for just $25 per person.
 Yeah, that’s a price that is totally underheard of in NYC.

-Before you leave though, take a ride on the French-style carousel here and stop by the Bread’ Bakery kiosk for some delish chocolate babka. #YUM
+Before you leave though, take a ride on the French-style carousel here and stop by the Bread’ Bakery kiosk for some delish chocolate babka that makes for the ultimate NYC bucket list experience. #YUM

 It also doesn’t hurt that they have a ton of speciality cream cheeses that you can can easily pair with any bagel you like.
 My bagel of choice?
 A cinnamon raisin bagel with chocolate chip cream cheese.
 I know, I can feel you judging me.
 But, whatever.
 It’s delicious.

 However other fantastic bagel places you might want to add to your NYC bucket list include Bo’s Bagels (uptown, west side), Bagel Talk (upper west side), Tal Bagels (upper east side), Brooklyn Bagel and Coffee Co, Murray’s Bagels, Tompkins Square Bagels, etc.